 If you’re not prepared to nix sodas altogether—they are, after all a go-to for teetotalers—Banta recommends creating an interactive experience around them.
 “A custom soda station can be created wherein attendees can make their own favors with a variety of fruit-infused syrups and bitters,” she says.

 Looking for specific herb-infused drink recommendations to help your guests along?
-Wing Drake has you covered.
-“We love a lavender-infused sparkling lemonade with local honey, a julep with ginger ale, mint, and lemon juice, or a tangerine dreamsicle with peach preserves, cream soda, cold-pressed tangerine juice, and a rosemary sprig garnish,” she says.
+“We love a lavender-infused sparkling lemonade with local honey, a julep with ginger ale, mint, and lemon juice, or a tangerine dreamsicle with peach preserves, cream soda, cold-pressed tangerine juice, and a rosemary sprig garnish,” Wing Drake says.

 Nothing is less cool for teetotaling partygoers than holding a drink that looks as though it should belong to a child.
 To best mimic the experience of a “real” bar, Wing Drake recommends serving mocktails in the same glasses in which you’d present their alcoholic counterparts.
 “If you're serving mint julep mocktails, use a classic mint julep glass.
 Serve non-alcoholic cider in a beer glass.
 We also love a good margarita glass and an old-fashioned glass, if you can dream up a mocktail befitting them,” she says.